 There have been numerous other board members, credit and supervisory committee members over the years.
 We don't have records of everyone's name, but a few of them over the years are as follows: Dick Brown, Tye Phillips, Craig Flentie, Dolores Sramek, Crystal Matteson, Bob Oldenburg, Oscar Kippenhan, Leonard Mapston, Roger Pollard, Barbara Collins, Dick Wende, Fred Eden, Earl Shelton, Alan Aldrich, Leo Cerovski, John Thune, Roger Wolterman, Ed Althoff, Pete Brekhus, Joe Braunbeck, Cynthia Baumann, Bill Frisbee, Tom Gehlen, Russ Spika, Fred Lechner, Freida Robertson, Patrick Ginnaty, Bev Butler, Jim Sennett, Ernie Hruska, Earl Martin, R.S.
-Martin, Harry Hefty, Gerald Wise, Charles Fah, Fred Kottas, Choe Noel, John Stolle, William Rutherford, Garnet Bacon, Richard Berg, Gary Bumham, Dave Carter, Tom Powell, Howard Handford, Clarence Bussey, KellyAnne Terry, and Jim Wier, Jr.
+Martin, Harry Hefty, Gerald Wise, Charles Fah, Fred Kottas, Choe Noel, John Stolle, William Rutherford, Garnet Bacon, Richard Berg, Gary Bumham, Dave Carter, Tom Powell, Howard Handford, Clarence Bussey, KellyAnne Terry, Jim Wier, Jr., and Michele Ayers.

 Current Supervisory Members include Tracy Bent, Chair; Marge Nesselhuf, Carol Swanby, Rhonda Long and Gail Kurns.